 Class 3.
 This is designed for people who do a lot of driving for work, like salespeople.
 But it still doesn't usually cover delivery drivers or taxi drivers.

 If you need to drive for work, be really careful to get the right kind of cover.
 And if you do start using your car for work stuff, make sure you tell your insurer.
-Otherwise you could void your policy. 🚫
+Otherwise they could void your policy 🚫